 Why your SaaS signup conversion rate is bleeding out quietly

 Most SaaS products lose their best-fit users somewhere between the pricing page and the “Create Account” button.
 Nobody sees it happen because the analytics look fine right up until they don’t.
+If your SaaS signup conversion rate has stalled or you’re not sure what it even is, the problem is almost never the product itself.

 We’ve audited enough marketing sites and web apps to have a strong opinion on this: SaaS signup conversion doesn’t fail because the product is bad.
 It fails because the experience around the product is quietly asking too much of the visitor.